Avada Child Theme

-Step 5 – You must first install Avada.zip file because that is the parent theme.
-Once that’s done, you can then install the child theme which follows the exact process of installing the parent theme.
-Choose to install the theme zip files via WP upload or via FTP upload.
+Step 5 – Before installing the Child Theme, you must first have Avada (the parent theme) installed.
+You install the child theme using the exact process of installing the parent theme.
+You can choose to install the theme zip files via WP upload or via FTP upload.

 Methods Of Modifying A Child Theme

 There are a several methods you can use to modify a child theme, and we’ll be explaining 3 methods below.
 These methods are copying files from a parent theme, pluggable functions, and actions and filters.
 To learn more about each one, please continue reading below.